Anatomy of a (p5.js) Sketch

 setup()

-is the area of your code where you initilze things,
+The setup is the area of your code where you initilze things,

 like calculating a value you need or setting up 1000 particles for your program.